 Spicy Pork Tacos (4/5 NOMs)

-Tacos are always a must, and with their six different choices, we settled on Spicy Pork for $13 with cucumbers and salsa verde.
-You can never go wrong with this combination.
-The corn tortilla was light in flavor so it allowed the pork to shine.
-What the tortilla did best is hold the taco together without getting too soggy.
+Tacos are always a must, and after considering Tico’s six different choices, we settled on Spicy Pork for $13 with cucumbers and salsa verde.
+You can’t go wrong with this combination.
+The corn tortilla was light in flavor, allowing the pork to shine.
+The tortilla held taco together without getting too soggy.
 It made for a perfect delivery system for those nomnoms into our mouths.
-We do kind of wish there was more kick to these tacos, since they are called spicy.
-Also, there are only two tacos per order.
-After all, it’s a tapas restaurant, so you can’t expect large portions.
-It’s something to keep in mind if you are hungry or with a big group.
+We do kind of wish there was more kick to these tacos since they are called spicy.
+Also, each order only includes two tacos.
+But this is a tapas restaurant, so you can’t expect large portions.
+It’s something to keep in mind if you are hungry or dining with a big group.

 Mezcal Flamed Queso Fundido (6/5 NOMs)

 This cheese is on fire!!!!!
 For once, we were not the most flaming thing at the table.
-By far our most favorite dish, Mezcal Flamed Queso Fundido for $15.
-I mean you can’t beat this presentation, and of course, the flavors were out of this world.
-We know that it says flamed in its name, but it came by surprise.
-If you love cheese, then this is a dish for you because it comes with three different kinds of cheese.
-Two Mexican cheese Oaxaca (commonly known Quesillo) and Queso Chihuahua (it’s not a typo, and it’s not a dog) plus an American cheese.
+This was far our most favorite dish: the Mezcal Flamed Queso Fundido for $15.
+I mean you can’t beat this presentation and of course the flavors were out of this world.
+We know that it says “flamed” in the name, but it came by surprise.
+If you love cheese, then this is a dish for you because it comes with three different kinds of cheese: two Mexican cheese, Oaxaca (commonly known Quesillo) and Queso Chihuahua (it’s not a typo, and it’s not a dog), plus an American cheese.
 Every bite was pure joy!
-Of course, that’s after the fire went out.
-It was served with corn tortillas for tipping, which we ran out quickly, so we just switched to those thick chips.
+Of course, that joy came after the fire went out.
+This was served with corn tortillas for tipping, which we went through quickly, so we just switched to those thick chips.
 Flamed Queso Fundido is another dish that is on the higher end of prices, but the quantity makes it more like a full entree, and the flavor makes it nomnom worth it.
-This dish alone is a reason enough for you to go to Ticos and try it with a few good drinks.
+This dish alone is a reason enough for you to go to Ticos.
+We think it would pair well with a few good drinks.

 Hot Wings (4/5 NOMs)